 This Elefant had a fine work prize of Tamiya’s 75th Patch Photo Contest in the summer of 2015.
 Because I made many models this autumn and winter, I completely forgot it.
 The pictures of the making process were taken, so I update it little by little.
 There are building instructions and a painting guide, they are looking detailed.

-Compared with the kits of the Dragon or AFV Club, which were being assembled numbers of works in the past, there are few parts and assembly seems easy.
+Compared with the kits of the Dragon or AFV Club, which were being assembled in several works in the past, there are few parts and assembly seems easy.

 I like the caterpillars of the partial connection method most.
-Tamiya elephant tracks are sharp molded front and back, and is highly realistic.
+Tamiya elephant tracks are sharp molded front and back and are highly realistic.
 As for the old kit, it’s not only Tamiya, the backside of the caterpillar had flat, simple and no molded on a belt caterpillar.
 This is a significant improvement.

 Assemble the chassis, the fighting compartment.
 The joining of parts is no problem at all.

 The suspension parts contain only three parts and assembling is easy.
 Now I’m building the sprocket wheels and tracker rollers, etc.